compat-project/QCG-PilotJob/README.md

 ## OVERVIEW
-The QCG PilotJob Manager system is designed to schedule and execute many small tasks inside one scheduling system allocation.
+The QCG PilotJob Manager system is designed to schedule and execute many small jobs inside one scheduling system allocation.
 Direct submission of a large group of jobs to a scheduling system can result in long aggregated time to finish as each single job is scheduled independently and waits in a queue.
-On the other hand the submission of a group of tasks can be restricted or even forbidden by administrative policies defined on clusters.
+On the other hand the submission of a group of jobs can be restricted or even forbidden by administrative policies defined on clusters.
-One can argue that there are available job array mechanisms in many systems, however the traditional job array mechanism allows to run only bunch of jobs having the same resource requirements while tasks being parts of a multiscale simulation by nature vary in requirements and therefore need more flexible solutions.
+One can argue that there are available job array mechanisms in many systems, however the traditional job array mechanism allows to run only bunch of jobs having the same resource requirements while jobs being parts of a multiscale simulation by nature vary in requirements and therefore need more flexible solutions.

 From the scheduling system perspective, QCG PilotJob Manager is seen as a single job inside a single user allocation.
-In the other words, the manager controls an execution of a complex experiment consisting of many tasks on resources reserved for the single job allocation.
+In the other words, the manager controls an execution of a complex experiment consisting of many jobs on resources reserved for the single job allocation.
 The manager listens to user's requests and executes commands like submit job, cancel job and report resources usage.
-In order to manage the resources and jobs the system takes into account both resources availability and mutual dependencies between tasks .
+In order to manage the resources and jobs the system takes into account both resources availability and mutual dependencies between jobs .
 Two interfaces are defined to communicate with the system: file-based and network-based.
-The former one is dedicated and more convenient for a static pilot job when a number of jobs is known in advance to the QCG PilotJob Manager start.
+The former one is dedicated and more convenient for a static scenarios when a number of jobs is known in advance to the QCG PilotJob Manager start.
 The network interface is more general and flexible as it allows to dynamically send new requests and track execution of previously submitted jobs during the run-time.

 ## MODULES
 QCG Pilot Job Manager consists of the following internal functional modules: